digitalfabrik/lunes-cms/README.md

 1. Get into a Unix-like environment
     - If you're on Windows, install the Windows Subsystem for Linux.
 Then execute `wsl bash` and continue with the commands below.
     - If you're already on Linux/Mac, no action needed.
+2. Install system dependencies: `cat requirements.system | xargs sudo apt-get install`
-2. Clone the repository: `git clone git@github.com:digitalfabrik/lunes-cms.git`
+3. Clone the repository: `git clone git@github.com:digitalfabrik/lunes-cms.git`
-3. Move into the direcotry: `cd lunes-cms`
+4. Move into the directory: `cd lunes-cms`
-4. Set up virtual environment of choice with a current `pip` and `setuptools` version.
+5. Set up and activate a virtual environment of choice with a current `pip` version.
 For example (using Debian):
     - `apt install python3-venv`
     - `python3 -m venv .venv`
     - `source .venv/bin/activate`
-    - `pip install -U pip setuptools`
-    - `pip install wheel`
-5. Install system dependencies: `cat requirements.system | xargs sudo apt-get install`
-6. Install project dependencies: `python3 setup.py develop`
+6. Install project locally including pip dependencies: `pip install -e .[dev,doc]`
 7. Run `lunes-cms` in debug mode by executing `export LUNES_CMS_DEBUG=1`
 8. Set up Django and run the development server:
-    - `vocabulary-trainer migrate`
+    - `lunes-cms-cli migrate`
-    - `vocabulary-trainer createsuperuser`
+    - `lunes-cms-cli createsuperuser`
-    - `vocabulary-trainer runserver`
+    - `lunes-cms-cli runserver`

 Now that you've gotten everything set up, to run the development server in the future, all you'll need to do is activate your virtual environment